Ego-Vision World Model for Humanoid Contact Planning: Methods

 \section{Methods}

-This section begins by outlining our \textbf{hierarchical control framework} in Section~\ref{sec: hierarchical-frame}, composed of a low-level policy and our high-level planner.
-The subsequent sections then detail the two components of this high-level planner: the \textbf{world model's architecture and training} (Section~\ref{sec:wm}), and the \textbf{value-guided sampling MPC} (Section~\ref{sec:mpc}).
+Section~\ref{sec:lowlevel} first describes the \textbf{low-level controller} that executes motor control and defines the high-level planning interface used throughout the paper.
+We then present our \textbf{data collection} procedure for training the planner in Section~\ref{sec:data}.
+Finally, we detail the two core components of our high-level planner: the \textbf{architecture and training of the world model} (Section~\ref{sec:wm}), and the \textbf{value-guided sampling MPC} framework that utilizes the world model for test-time planning (Section~\ref{sec:mpc}).